 Frequently Asked Questions

-If you liked this high-protein cottage cheese ice cream, here are some more healthy desserts you might like:
+If you loved this cottage cheese ice cream, here are a few more high-protein dessert recipes to try next:

 Did you make this recipe?